christianang/coredns/plugin/forwardcrd/README.md

 ## Name

-*forwardcrd* - enables proxying DNS messages to upstream resolvers by reading the `DNSZone` CRD from a Kubernetes cluster
+*forwardcrd* - enables proxying DNS messages to upstream resolvers by reading the `Forward` CRD from a Kubernetes cluster

 ## Description

-The *forwardcrd* plugin is used to dynamically configure stub-domains by reading a `DNSZone` CRD within a Kubernetes cluster.
+The *forwardcrd* plugin is used to dynamically configure stub-domains by reading a `Forward` CRD within a Kubernetes cluster.

 See [Configuring Private DNS Zones and Upstream Nameservers in Kubernetes](https://kubernetes.io/blog/2017/04/configuring-private-dns-zones-upstream-nameservers-kubernetes/)